- Grandfathered plans were already in effect when the ACA was enacted on March 23, 2010.

 Grandfathered plans are health plans that were already in effect as of March 23, 2010, when the Affordable Care Act was signed into law.
 In the individual market, they are plans that already covered the policyholder as of that date, and in the employer-sponsored market, they are plans that the employer had already implemented as of that date, and has continuously offered ever since, with at least one covered employee at all times.

-Grandfathered plans don’t have to comply with the majority of the ACA’s provisions, but they cannot have lifetime benefit limits on any essential health benefits that they cover (they aren’t required to cover essential health benefits though), must allow insureds to keep their children on the plan until age 26, and must abide by the ACA’s medical loss ratio rules.
+Grandfathered plans don’t have to comply with several significant ACA provisions.
+They do not have to cover preventive care with no cost-sharing, and they do not have to cap out-of-pocket costs.
+Grandfathered plans cannot, however, impose lifetime benefit limits on any essential health benefits that they cover (they aren’t required to cover essential health benefits though), must allow insureds to keep their children on the plan until age 26, and must abide by the ACA’s medical loss ratio rules.

 Grandfathered plans are allowed to remain in force indefinitely — neither the state nor the federal government can force them to end.
 But insurers can make the decision to terminate grandfathered plans, and some have done so, including Humana, Blue Shield of California, and Blue Cross Blue Shield of North Carolina.
 As time goes by and the pool of people on grandfathered plans shrinks and ages (since nobody new can join grandfathered plans), insurers will be less likely to keep those plans in force.